Feijão tropeiro

-Feijão tropeiro, also known as feijão caipira, feijão de preguiça and feijão das onze, is a typical dish from Paulista cuisine.
-It consists of beans mixed with cassava or maize flour, sausage, eggs, bacon or toucinho, seasoned with garlic, onion, parsley and peppercorn, and is sometimes enriched with chicharrón and brassica oleracea.
+Feijão tropeiro, also known as feijão caipira, feijão de preguiça and feijão das onze, is a typical dish from Paulistania Region, specially the states of São Paulo, Minas Gerais, Goiás, Paraná and Mato Grosso, the region travelled by the tropeiros.
+It consists of beans mixed with cassava or maize flour, sausage, eggs, bacon or toucinho, seasoned with garlic, onion, parsley and peppercorn, and is sometimes enriched with chicharrón and Brassica oleracea.
 Initially, the most common way of cooking it was in an improvised trempe, as it was prepared on expeditions to the backlands by bandeirantes and later by tropeiros.
-It would become a traditional dish in the region explored by bandeirantes and tropeiros.
-As well as São Paulo, today it is also present in the traditional cuisine of Goiás, Minas Gerais, Mato Grosso and Paraná.
+It became a traditional dish in the region explored by bandeirantes and tropeiros.

 History

 Origins

 The dish has its origins in the 17th century.
-Its name comes from the tropeiros – merchants who sold horses, mules, and food between the south and southeast regions of Brazil.
+Its name comes from the tropeiros – (lit. "troopers") – merchants who sold horses, mules, and food between the south and southeast regions of Brazil.
 The typical dish were originally created before tropeiros, during the time of the bandeirantes, a pioneering movement originating in São Paulo, responsible for exploring the South America during Brazil's colonial period.

 From the 17th to the 18th century, beans, treated as a staple food, cost one sixth the price of rice in São Paulo, and their low cost and durability helped make them part of the explorers' expeditions.
 It was cooked with bacon and salt; once ready, it was customary to mix it with corn flour until it formed a paste.
 This basic recipe ended up being adopted by all the people of the Paulista Plateau, and later spread to other parts of Paulistania, such as Goiás and Minas Gerais.

 Due to the needs of the bandeirantes to transport animals to support their mining centers, the tropeiros emerged, becoming responsible for transporting goods on the backs of mules or horses through various regions of Brazil, a factor that became important for the dissemination of the bandeirantes food culture, among them, the mixture of beans and flour, which became popularly known as “feijão tropeiro,” which in English can be translated as "bean tropeiro."

 The tropeiros created various meals to be eaten during their long journeys, which covered distances of up to 4,000 kilometers.
 Although they preferred the European food base, the tropeiros, like the bandeirantes, incorporated indigenous food customs, such as charki (type of dehydrated meat), maize flour, meat paçoca and corn flour.
 When the animals stopped to rest, the tropeiros ate beans with almost no sauce, to prevent them from spoiling easily, mixed with pieces of meat and toucinho.